ReaLemon: History

-ReaLemon was created in 1934 by Irving Swartzburg, who started the business by selling bottles of lemon juice from squeezed lemons to hotels, bars and other commercial customers.
+ReaLemon was created in 1934 by Irving Swartzburg, who started the business by selling bottles of reconstituted lemon juice from squeezed lemons to hotels, bars and other commercial customers.
 The brand name "ReaLemon" began to be used in the early 1940s.
 ReaLime is a brand of lime juice that is reconstituted from concentrate, which was introduced a decade after ReaLemon in 1944.

 The U.S. company Borden acquired the rights to the ReaLemon and ReaLime brands in the United States in 1962 when it purchased the ReaLemon-Puritan Company for around $12.4 million.
 At this time, the ReaLemon brand had around a 90 percent market share of reconstituted lemon juice in the United States.
 In early 1970, ReaLemon had a "92 percent share of the national processed lemon juice market" in the United States.
 However, this market share reduced to 88 percent in August 1970 because of competitors entering into the national marketplace, particularly Golden Crown.

 After ReaLemon met with success in European markets, Borden introduced it into the United Kingdom in 1975, as a 250 ml bottle of lemon juice.
 By 1980, ReaLemon comprised around 25% of the U.K. lemon juice market.
 In response to this competition, Reckitt & Coleman, the producers of Jif lemon juice began producing Jif in 150 ml- and 250 ml-sized bottles.
 Borden then began making plans to market ReaLemon in a lemon-shaped package that was similar to Jif's packaging.
 This resulted in a lawsuit initiated by Reckitt & Coleman against Borden, alleging that ReaLemon copied Jif's packaging to mislead consumers by confusing their product with Jif.

 The case became known as "The Jif Lemon case", and was settled in 1990 in the Court of Appeal.
 It was ruled that a sufficient public recognition of Jif's packaging was existent, which created an established reputation for the brand.
 The ruling also stated that consumers would be "likely to believe that the ReaLemon was a Jif Lemon when they saw it on a supermarket shelf."
 The ruling in Reckitt & Colman's favour occurred despite the fact that Reckitt & Colman did not register the plastic lemon packaging.

 Eagle Family Foods acquired the ReaLemon and ReaLime brands from Borden in 1998, and in 2001 Mott's, which at the time was a subsidiary of Cadbury Schweppes of London, and is now a part of Keurig Dr Pepper, acquired the brands from Eagle Family Foods.
 The total cost of the acquisition was around $128 million.
 In 2001, both ReaLemon and ReaLime had a 48 percent market share in the lemon and lime juice categories, making them a market leader at this time.